and Your Family

 - You must be at least 18 years old

 A trust is a legal arrangement that you as the settlor create that describes how assets will be managed and held for the benefit of another person known as the beneficiary.
 The trust assets are made up property that you transfer to the trust.
 The trustee is responsible for managing the property according to the terms of the trust and must do so in the best interest of the beneficiary.
-There are several different types of trusts, designed for different purposes.What are the different types of trusts?
+There are several different types of trusts, designed for different purposes.Types of trusts

 - Living trust.
 A living trust is created by the trustor during his or her lifetime.
 Typically the trustor retains the power to change or terminate the trust.
 However, when the trustor passes away, a living trust becomes an irrevocable trust and cannot be changed.

 Estate planning is a process that should be well-considered and not entered into lightly.
 Mistakes can be costly to you and to your loved ones.
 On the other hand, proper estate planning is the best way to protect your interests and those of your loved ones but while you are living and after your death.
 Everyone needs an estate plan, even of your assets are not substantial.
 However, the more substantial your assets, the more complicated your family situation, the more complex your estate plan will be.
-To learn more about writing a will, trust, and other estate planning tools, contact Stephen Bilkis & Associates, PLLC.
-The staff at Stephen Bilkis & Associates, PLLC will help create and execute a will and other estate planning documents that reflect your individual goals and that will ensure that your estate does not end up going to statutory heirs through intestate succession.
-Contact us at 1.800.NY.NY.LAW (1.800.696.9529) to schedule a free, no obligation consultation regarding your estate plan.
-We serve individuals throughout the following locations: Long Island, Brooklyn, Queens, Suffolk County, Bronx, Staten Island, Manhattan, Nassau County, and Westchester County.
+To learn more about writing a will, trust, and other estate planning documents, contact the experienced estate attorneys serving Long Island at the Law Offices of Stephen Bilkis & Associates.
+We will help create a will and other estate planning documents that reflect your individual goals and that will ensure that your estate does not end up going to statutory heirs through intestate succession.
+Contact us at 800-696-9529 to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: Long Island, Brooklyn, Queens, Suffolk County, Bronx, Staten Island, Manhattan, Nassau County, and Westchester County.